Stash vs Acorns 2026: Which Micro-Investing App Actually Wins?

 Mobile App

-Both apps are mobile-first and available on iOS and Android.
-App Store ratings as of early 2026:
+Both are built with mobile-first design and work on iOS and Android.
+Here's how they're rating as of early 2026:

 Security & Compliance

-Both platforms take security seriously, and you shouldn't lose sleep over either one.
+Both take security seriously, and you shouldn't worry about either one.

-• Regulatory oversight: Both are SEC-registered investment advisors
+- Regulatory status: Both are SEC-registered investment advisors

-Edge: Tied — neither has had major security incidents, and both meet standard fintech security benchmarks.
+Edge: Tied — no major breaches on either side, both meet standard fintech security expectations.

 Pros and Cons